15 Military Friendly Colleges in Illinois

 122 S Michigan Ave, Chicago, Illinois 60603

-Military students at NLU may also be eligible for military tuition scholarships, book vouchers and credit for qualifying military training.
-For those who need it., the school offers individual and group tutoring, as well as career services.
-The campus also has an NLU chapter of Student Veterans of America.
+Military-affiliated students enrolled at NLU might qualify for military tuition scholarships, book vouchers, and credit recognition for eligible military training.
+For additional support, individual or group tutoring and career services are available on campus.
+Moreover, there’s an active NLU chapter of the Student Veterans of America.

-The Air University Program is a partnership between the Air Force and civilian higher education institutions to offer Community College of the Air Force (CCAF) graduates with opportunities to earn their bachelor’s degrees.
-You could find the Associate to Baccalaureate Cooperative NLU Partnership Program here.
+The Air University Program, a collaboration between the Air Force and civilian higher education institutions, facilitates CCAF graduates’ pathways toward bachelor’s degrees.
+Look for the Associate to Baccalaureate Cooperative NLU Partnership Program within this initiative.

 Average Post 9/11 GI Bill Benefits Awarded